 Translating to “water dog” in German, Wasserhund of course focuses on German style brewing, creating an impressive selection beers, averaging around twelve on tap at any given time.
 In addition to fine craft beers, the brewery is known for their artisan pizzas, made to order and served piping hot out of their brick oven.
 Want a more traditional German experience?
 Order the beer sausages with sauerkraut with your beer.

-Situated inside a nearly 4,700-square-foot historic building in Downtown Suffolk that dates back to 1914, Brick and Mortar Brewing Company is Suffolk’s first brewery.
-It features more than a dozen unique brews, a tasting room with impressive 20-foot ceilings, a window to observe the brewing process and outdoor seating.
-Play games and check out local artwork while enjoying a pint of Peanut City Porter, Nansemond Pale Ale, Riddick’s Red or another one of their specialty brews.
+Situated inside a nearly 4,700-square-foot historic building in Downtown Suffolk that dates back to 1914, Nansemond Brewing Station has become a local staple in the community.
+The brewery features more than a dozen unique brews, a tasting room with impressive 20-foot ceilings, a window to observe the brewing process, and outdoor seating.
+Play games and enjoy live music from local bands while sipping a pint of Lunchroom Lager, Double “R”?
+Raspberry Hefeweizen, Jericho Ditch Dunkel, or another one of their specialty brews.